mfyanga/EquipmentTradingPlatform/README.md

 # EquipmentTradingPlatform
-EquipmentTradingPlatform supports  Trading equopment by company and customer.
+EquipmentTradingPlatform supports  Trading equipment by company and customer.